software-mansion-labs/react-native-turbo-demo/README.md

 # React Native Web Screen

-React Native Web Screen is an open source library that will allow you to easily bring your web application into the [React Native](https://reactnative.dev/) mobile world.
-It allows you to render web views as if they were real native screens, caching the results and providing native animation between screens.
-You can easily move your entire web app, or embed a few screens that pretend to be native, without having to code them second time in React Native.
+React Native Web Screen is an open source library that can bring your web application into the [React Native](https://reactnative.dev/) world.
+It allows you to render web pages as if they were native iOS or Android screens.
+It supports caching and provides native navigation animations resulting in mobile-like user experience.
+You can easily move your entire web app, or embed a few screens that pretend to be native, without reimplementing them in React Native.

 <p align="center">
   <a aria-label="NPM version" href="https://www.npmjs.com/package/react-native-web-screen" target="_blank">